websanco/liferay-learn/docs/dxp/latest/en/building-applications/data-frameworks/upgrade-processes/multithreading-process.md

 ### Execute the Upgrade

-1. Navigate to the Script console at *Control Panel* &rarr; *Gogo Shell*.
+1. Navigate to the Gogo shell console at *Control Panel* &rarr; *Gogo Shell*.

 1. Verify that the 1.0.1 upgrade is available by entering the command `upgrade:list com.acme.j7z3.service`.
 The 1.0.1 version should be listed as a registered upgrade process in the output window.

-1. Execute the upgrade with by entering the command `upgrade:execute com.acme.j7z3.service`.
+1. Execute the upgrade by entering the command `upgrade:execute com.acme.j7z3.service`.
 The output window should display that the upgrade was completed.

    ![Execute the upgrade and the output should display that the upgrade was completed.](./multithreading-process/images/02.png)